Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 !!!!
 Insert code here !!!!

-DICOM image data can be loaded into MATLAB using 'dicomread' function.
+DICOM image data is loaded into MATLAB using 'dicomread' function.

 !!!! insert code here !!!!

+## Structures in MATLAB

 Structures are a convenient way of grouping heterogeneous data together into a single entity.
-This allows for Managing heterogeneous data of different types and sizes efficiently.

-## Structures in MATLAB

 In MATLAB, a dot operator '.' identifies a structure.
 A structure contains a list of fields.
 Each field is a variable name that stores a particular piece of data.